Harvey Weinstein sues Stellantis unit over 2019 Jeep crash | Law-Order

 Harvey Weinstein sues Stellantis unit over 2019 Jeep crash

-The former Hollywood movie producer Harvey Weinstein, now in prison after being convicted of sex crimes, on Tuesday sued the U.S. business of Fiat Chrysler Automobiles over a 2019 crash where he flipped a Jeep Wrangler while trying to avoid a deer.

 Weinstein is seeking $5 million in damages, saying the Aug.
-17, 2019 accident in suburban Bedford, New York left him "catastrophically injured and rendered paralyzed" and with "significant and continuing conscious pain and suffering."
+17, 2019 accident in Bedford, New York left him "catastrophically injured and rendered paralyzed" with "significant and continuing conscious pain and suffering" from what his lawyer called "severe spine and back injuries."
 According to the complaint filed in a New York state court in Manhattan, Weinstein was wearing his seatbelt when the brakes on the 2017 Wrangler failed as he approached the deer, causing a rollover.

+The former Hollywood movie producer Harvey Weinstein, now in prison after being convicted of sex crimes, on Tuesday sued the U.S. business of Fiat Chrysler Automobiles over a 2019 crash in which he flipped a Jeep Wrangler while trying to avoid a deer.
+Weinstein is seeking $5 million in damages, saying the Aug.
+17, 2019 accident in Bedford, New York left him "catastrophically injured and rendered paralyzed" with "significant and continuing conscious pain and suffering" from what his lawyer called "severe spine and back injuries."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)